ProgramadoresVenezuela/slack-invites/README.md

 ## How it works

+The app is composed by a landing page with a simple form and a back-end which collect the data from the form and uses Slack's APIs to send an invite.
 Let's start building the app by logging into [your account](http://editor.stamplay.com/apps) and create a new app.
 Once the app has been initialized we need to add two modules.

 #### Webhook
 Webhook component let you create API endpoints to receive data.
 We'll use this to capture users' email addresses that will be sent from the landing page.
 Creating a new endpoint using Webhook module is super simple: